Easy to learn. Easy to

-Cabri Geometry II is also particularly effective for coordinate (analytic) and transformational geometry.
+Cabri II Plus is also particularly effective for coordinate (analytic) and transformational geometry.
 Many macros cover a very wide range of applications (for example, non-Euclidean geometry, hyperbolic, spherical, finite, discrete, etc.)

 Explore, demonstrate